raj-rishu-10/Shopping-Fever/README.md

 # Shopping-Fever

-# build using HTML, CSS and JS
+build using HTML, CSS and JS.
+uses local storage to store local data i.e.cart details of an individual.